-Assignment submissions will be online via MarkUs, and tests may be administered in-person or online.
+Assignment submissions will be online via MarkUs, and tests will be administered in-person.

 Please consult the course web page for up-to-date details regarding the course delivery.
 Please note that the delivery format of any component can change during the semester.